-It is Management policy to accept and process applications in accordance with applicable HUD Handbooks and regulations.
+It is Management policy to accept and process pre-applications and applications as defined below; and in accordance with applicable HUD Handbooks and HUD and Section 42 LIHTC program regulations.

 Management will perform marketing activities in accordance with its Affirmative Fair Housing Marketing Plan, with the aim of marketing to potential applicants in its geographical area who are least likely to apply.